quicwg/base-drafts/draft-ietf-quic-recovery.md

 it more gradually.

 The recovery period aims to limit congestion window reduction to once per round trip.
-Therefore during a recovery period, the congestion window remains does not change in response to new losses or increases in the ECN-CE count.
+Therefore during a recovery period, the congestion window does not change in response to new losses or increases in the ECN-CE count.

 A recovery period ends and the sender enters congestion avoidance when a packet sent during the recovery period is acknowledged.
-This is slightly different from TCP's definition of recovery, which ends when the lost packet that started recovery is acknowledged.
+This is slightly different from TCP's definition of recovery, which ends when the lost segment that started recovery is acknowledged ({{?RFC5681}}).

 When entering a recovery period, a single packet MAY be sent even if bytes in flight now exceeds the recently reduced congestion window.
 This speeds up loss